 USAA offers discounts on products and services through partnerships with individual companies.
 For instance, members get special deals on home security systems with ADT, storage systems with PODS, and flowers with FTD.
 USAA doesn’t specify how much these discounts are worth.

 Subscriber’s Account Distributions and Allocations

 Every member who purchases a USAA insurance policy receives a Subscriber’s Account.
 Administered by the company’s board of directors, this account holds a portion of USAA’s capital reserves.
-This is a key feature of USAA’s legal structure: As a cooperative organization, every member literally owns a piece of the company, and the Subscriber’s Account represents that ownership.
+This is a key feature of USAA’s legal structure.
+As a cooperative organization, every member owns a piece of the company, and the Subscriber’s Account represents that ownership.

 This is USAA’s money, so you can’t withdraw it.
-But if the company turns a profit and meets financial performance goals set by the board of directors (variable from year to year), it may distribute a portion of your Subscriber’s Account balance to you (by paper check or direct deposit into your USAA bank account) in December of each year.
+But if the company turns a profit and meets financial performance goals set by the board of directors (which vary from year to year), it may distribute a portion of your Subscriber’s Account balance to you in December of each year.
 The distribution amount varies from year to year and is based on the company’s financial performance, your account balance, and your lifetime premium payments.
+You receive this distribution by paper check or direct deposit into your USAA bank account.